KentaGoto/xlsx2pdf/README.md

 # xlsx2pdf

 ## Description
 If \*.xlsx is found in the specified directory, it will be converted to PDF.
-**Note:**
-A PDF will be generated with the basename of the target \*.xlsx.
-Therefore, if a PDF with the same name already exists, it will be overwritten.

 ## Usage
 ```